 App Academy offers immersive web development courses both online and in-person on campuses in San Francisco and New York City.
 App Academy’s curriculum is largely based on a hands-on approach.
 Students spend about 90% of their time pair programming and 10% in lectures, encouraging the sharing of knowledge while also making coding more social.
 App Academy places emphasis on career training to help students land jobs soon after graduation.
 App Academy's job-search curriculum focuses on algorithms, interview skills, and other technical interview-focused skillsets.

-Interested applicants should expect to submit an application, complete 2 coding challenges, complete an interview and receive an admission decision a few days after the interview.
-Prospective applicants can also enroll in AppAcademy’s Bootcamp Prep programs to increase their chances of admission from 2% to more than 40%.
+Interested applicants should expect to submit an application, complete two coding challenges, complete an interview and receive an admission decision a few days after the interview.
+Prospective applicants can also enroll in App Academy’s Bootcamp Prep programs to increase their chances of admission from 2% to more than 40%.

 App Academy offers a deferred payment plan where students are only required to pay tuition if they secure a job upon graduation.
-Students are only required to pay a placement fee if they secure a job upon graduation.
-App Academy also has two other pricing models for students — a completely upfront model and a hybrid model that is a combination of the deferred and upfront models.
+App Academy offers two other pricing models for students as well — a completely upfront model and a hybrid model that is a combination of the deferred and upfront models.

-Recent App Academy Reviews: Rating 4.7
+Recent App Academy Reviews: Rating 4.67

 Recent App Academy News